0x444454/Commodore-6309/README.md

 _"Alive!
 It's alive!
 It's alive!"_

 Prototype works with Kernal v0.1 (alpha) ROM, containing a machine-code monitor with disk load functions (including autoboot).
-Interrupts are working, including FIRQ is also functional, however the C64 only has one IRQ signal and the adapter PCB uses IRQ (unmodified).
+Interrupts are working, including FIRQ, however the C64 only has one IRQ signal and the adapter PCB uses IRQ (unmodified).
 VIC-II raster interrupts are working.
 File loading from floppy drive is working (beta).
 Use a real 1541 drive or a 100% compatible modern device like the Pi1541.
 Autoboot is supported (wait 5 seconds after power on).
 File loading seems to fail randomly on PAL systems (to be investigated).
 There are still problems when sprites are enabled (to be investigated).